oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/component_interfaces_comparison/streaming-invocation/Readme.md

     };
 }
 ```
 The property `sycl::ext::intel::experimental::streaming_interface<>` configures a streaming invocation interface with a `ready_in` interface to allow down-stream components to backpressure.
 You can choose to remove the `ready_in` interface by using `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` instead.
-If you omit this property, the compiler will configure your kernel with a register-mapped invocation interface.
+If you omit the `streaming_interface` property, the compiler will configure your kernel with a register-mapped invocation interface.

 Detailed explanation of invocation interfaces can be found in this dedicated [Invocation Interfaces](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/invocation_interfaces) code sample.